POSTS

 A Taste for Modems

 In high school in the mid-90’s, my family got a computer.
 Included in the computer was a 2400 baud modem.
 One day I grabbed the newsprint computer times periodical by the exit at one of our area software or electronics stores (Circuit City, Babbage’s, Egghead).
 I read the articles and was intrigued about their reviews of software and programming trends.
 But then I found pages of phone numbers at the back.
 These were the phone numbers of local bulletin board systems (BBS).
-I don’t know why I cared, why I bothered, but I called out and – slowly – a computer somewhere in town started printing out what we would now call a forum.
+I don’t know why I cared, or why I bothered, but I called out and – slowly – a computer somewhere in town started printing out what we would now call a forum.
 Eventually I would find other BBS-ing teens and we would play online games, send messages, talk music videos, talk about what our school was like, etc. Time would see me upgrade from 2400 to 14.4 and experience the first real thrill of an upgrade.

 And then one day, I saw someone’s signature text on a post include something like someName@nasa.gov.
 I asked him what that meant.
 He explained that it was his “e-mail” address on “the internet.”
 I asked whether it was like a BBS or something and he explained that it was just machines that you could visit if your computer was connected to the “inter-net.”
 I was intrigued.
 On my next visit to the local Bookstop, my mom bought me “Whole Internet User’s Guide and Catalog” by Ed Krol.
 It introduced me to the state of the art of the pre-GUI internet.